Pancreatic-Cancer-Treatment

 If the cancer has spread and cannot be removed, the following types of surgery may be performed to relieve symptoms and improve quality of life:

-Gastric Bypass: If the tumor obstructs the flow of food from the stomach, the stomach may be sewn directly to the small intestine so the patient can continue to eat normally.
+Gastric bypass: If the tumor obstructs the flow of food from the stomach, the stomach may be linked directly to the small intestine so the patient can continue to eat normally.

 2- Radiation therapy for pancreatic cancer: